stevenjblair/indrops/README.md

 A project will be aligned against the same reference genome with the same alignment parameters.

+We have provided the yaml files used for this paper above.
+They are named "Early_med_bud.yaml" and this yaml file should be used for fastq #'s SRR8147022-SRR8147025. yaml file wound_healing_med_bud.yaml should be used with SRR8147026-SRR8147029.
+Finally, intact_and_contralateral.yaml should be used for SRR8147030-SRR8147033.
+These fastq's can all be found here: https://www.ncbi.nlm.nih.gov/sra?term=SRP167700.
+Once you have downloaded the files, it's important to rename each file so that it is compatible with the yaml files.
+The fastq's should have a structure like (note you don't need to call it Undetermined):

+Undetermined_S0_{split_affix}_{read}_001.fastq.gz

+You must deteremine which read the fastq file is associated with and then rename files adding the appropriate read information into {read}.
+Manual inspection of the SRR downloads should allow for confirmation of read.
+Read structure is as follows:

+1. 61bp Read 1             transcript
+2. 8bp Index Read 1 (i7)   8bp part 1 single cell barcode
+3. 8bp Index Read 2 (i5)   library index
+4. 14bp Read 2             part 2 cell barcode (8bp) / UMI (6bp) / Poly T

+A table has been provided above further describing where to find each of the biological replicates within the fastq's deposited on SRA.
+It is important to note that each SRR number does NOT correlate with one sample.
+For example, SRR8147025 has reads from early and medium bud blastemas (see table), but only contains ONE read.
+Therefore, you will need all fastq's (SRR8147022-SRR8147025) to obatin all 4 reads for running the pipeline.
+When running the yaml file these will be demultiplexed.

 ## Supported library versions
    - v1 : original design where R2 is the biological read and R1 is the metadata read.
    - v2 : inversion of v1 where R1 is the biological read and R2 is the metadata read.